Count-X/count-x-portfolio.github.io/README.md

 # Portfolio

-This is my portfolio where you will find my works from games to Miscellaneous pieces of media and technology
+This is my Portfolio & GitHub where you will find my works from Games to Miscellaneous pieces of media and technology

 ## Games